 In addition, a report in the Journal of Health and Social Behavior described the benefits of having a social support group when it comes to your mental health.
 Having friends and family you can rely on when life gets tough helps you manage stress, which can help in other areas of your life.
 Some experts are concerned that an increasingly isolated society (people are less connected with family, have fewer children and don’t join as many community groups) could have implications for our collective brain health.

-Plus, Dr. Kaufer adds, social interaction can motivate healthier living in general.
+Plus, Dr. Kaufer added, social interaction can motivate healthier living in general.

 “When people are around others, they want to present themselves in a positive way, which includes maintaining a good outward appearance by grooming and possibly staying fit.
 It may also mean tidying up their home before having company and doing cleaning they may not have done otherwise.
 The flip side to this is that showing less concern about one’s general appearance, personal hygiene or home cleanliness may be an early sign of depression or dementia.”